featbit/featbit/README.md

 Building FeatBit is a collaborative effort, and we owe a lot of gratitude to many smart and talented individuals.
 Building it together with community ensures that we build a product that solves real problems for real people.

-We'd love to have your help too, please feel free to open issues, provide pull requests, and become a contributor.
+We'd love to have your help too.
+Feel free to open issues, provide pull requests, and become a contributor.

 ## License